yif-ma/ZUMA/README.md

 # Official Implementation of ZUMA
-The official implementation of ZUMA for our paper submitted to IEEE TPAMI.
-The full code will be released after the review process.
+The official implementation of ZUMA for our paper accepted by IEEE TPAMI.

+The code is being finalized before release and will be available in a few days.